Sports

 Audio By Carbonatix

-Kyler Murray is officially gone.
-The Cardinals cut the talented but underperforming quarterback, setting off a new and uncertain era for the team.
+The Arizona sports scene has lost some of its biggest stars in recent years.
+Kyler Murray is officially gone, with the Cardinals cutting the talented but underperforming quarterback and setting off a new and uncertain era for the team.
 Murray latched on with the Minnesota Vikings, though the Cardinals will still be paying him $36 million this year.
+Preceding him out of the state were Suns stars Kevin Durant and Bradley Beal.

 Devin Booker is the face of the Suns franchise — and is paid like it.